aafulei/cppp5e/06-functions/README.md

 ### Exercise 6.29

-> When you use an `initializer_list` in a range for would you ever use a reference as the loop control variable?
+> When you use an `initializer_list` in a range `for` would you ever use a reference as the loop control variable?
 If so, why?
 If not, why not?

 **Answer:**

+Yes, if the element type is expensive to copy. `const auto &` is recommended, to make it clear that we promise not to change any element in the list.
+However, since the elements in an `initializer_list` are always `const`, it should be the same if we just use `auto &`.

 ## Section 6.3 Return Types and the return Statement